digital-asset/docs.daml.com/README.md

 This repo manages the [docs.daml.com](https://docs.daml.com) website.

-In the `docs` folder you will find a folder for each version that is still supported by the docs team.
+In the `docs` folder you will find a folder for each version that is supported by the docs team.
 Making changes to versions that are not in the docs folder is not supported.

-Whenever a PR is merged into this repo, the docs website is brought up-to-date with the repo.
+Whenever a PR is merged into this repo, the live docs website is updated with the repo.
 This means that:

 - Every version in the `docs` folder that has changed compared to what is